written by Naylinya Chappanapong, Senior Communication Officer, GIZ Thailand

-Do you remember the winner of the most delicious non-glutinous rice award, Mrs. Duangchan Watchalin from Ubon Ratchatani province?
+Do you remember the winner of the most delicious non-glutinous rice award, Mrs. Duangjan Wichalin from Ubon Ratchathani province?

 Let’s recall her story …

 In December 2018, she had a chance to sell a variety of rice at the 2018 Thai Rice Festival in Bangkok.
-She out of the blue won the national award for the most delicious non-glutinous rice.
+She won the national award for the most delicious non-glutinous rice out of the blue.
 On behalf of Prime Minister Prayut Chan-o-cha, Krishnapong Sripongpankul, director-general of the Rice Department granted the award to her.

-Later, Food and Agriculture cluster’s communication team went to Baan Wang Khok to visit Mrs. Duangchan and received a little handwritten ‘thank-you’ note from her.
+A few weeks later, Food and Agriculture Cluster’s communication team went to Baan Wang Khok to visit Mrs. Duangjan and we received a little handwritten ‘thank-you’ note from her.

 Here it is..